makersacademy/news-summary-challenge/README.md

 ## Thoughts

-Although was unable to finish the app, I understood the mocking/doubles in the test framework.
-If I had more time, I would have used the Guardian API to display the titles, image and summary of the articles, each article with its own link.
+Although was unable to finish the app, I understood how to apply mocking/doubles in the test framework.
+I used my own Guardian API, however for some reason it did not work, although tests are all passing.
+If I had more time, I would have dug deeper into fixing this issue and also add images and summary of each article.